RRArny/wxfetch/README.md

 ## Configuration

 The configuration is loaded from `~/.config/wxfetch/config.toml` or from a TOML-file as specified by the `-c` flag.
+If no configuration file is found it will default to sensible values.

 Except for position, these options present personal minima and reflect the colours used.
 For instance a cloud layer with an altitude lower than the specified minimum will be rendered red.